surya071609/alfatkg_auto/README.md

         cd /your/project/path

-        npm install cypress --save-dev             // This will install Cypress locally as a dev dependency for your project.
+        npm install       // This will install Cypress locally as a dev dependency for your project.

 2. Test Runner